-Revenues: Actual total revenues of \$6.0 million were \$0.3 million, or 5.3%, higher than budgeted, primarily because most revenues came in over budget estimates.
-Property taxes, property transfer taxes, local sales taxes, and transient occupancy taxes were all greater than expected.
-Miscellaneous revenue came in above budget due to receipt of one-time Rule 20A transfer funds.
+Revenues: Actual total revenues of \$6.3 million were \$0.03 million, or 0.5%, higher than budgeted, primarily because most revenues came in over budget estimates.
+Property transfer taxes, local sales taxes, transient occupancy taxes, and charges for services were all greater than expected.

-Expenditures: Actual expenditures of \$5.9 million were \$0.7 million, or 10.4%, lower than budgeted, primarily due to budget management and changes in programmatic and project needs, as well as budget curtailments made in response to COVID-19.
+Expenditures: Actual expenditures of \$6.2 million were \$0.6 million, or 9.4%, lower than budgeted, primarily due to savings across all departments resulting from the continuation of budget management and changes in programmatic and project needs.